brooklynrail/brooklynrail-platform/content/people/yasi-alipour.md

 last_name: Alipour
 pronouns: She/her
-short_bio: Iranian artist, writer, and folder **Yasi Alipour** currently lives in Brooklyn and wonders about paper, politics, and performance.
-She received her MFA from Columbia University and is a teacher at Columbia and SVA, New York.
-She is currently a resident at the Sharpe-Walentas Studio Program.
+short_bio: Iranian artist, writer, and folder **Yasi Alipour** currently lives in Brooklyn and wonders about paper, counting, and silence.
+She received her MFA from Columbia University and is a faculty at Columbia, Parsons and SVA, New York.
 portraits:
   - media: 2020/07/yasi-alipour
   - media: 2021/05/yasi-alipour-swsp